 CAUSES OF TMJ DISORDERS

 The search for the cause of TMJ disorders has been a wild ride with sharp twists and turns.
 They were first discovered in denture patients who had lost vertical dimension (the height of the platform between their jawbones), and they are still blamed on loss of vertical dimension by some dentists.
-Later, when people with good natural teeth and tall bite platforms came to dominate the TMJ disorder population, the search shifted to other bite conditions, then ligament laxity (Ehlers-Danlos), forceps delivery, childhood injuries, whiplash, accumulated microtraumatic episodes, stress, bruxism, habits such as fingernail biting, and various systemic conditions.
+Later, when people with good natural teeth and tall bite platforms came to dominate the TMJ disorder population, the search shifted to other bite conditions, then ligament laxity (Ehlers-Danlos), forceps delivery, childhood injuries, whiplash, cervical spine injuries, scoliosis, accumulated microtraumatic episodes, stress, bruxism, habits such as fingernail biting, and various systemic conditions.
+The latest fad is to blame a tight lingual frenum or "tethered oral tissues".

-Looking at the events that precede the onset of symptoms led researchers in the 1980's to conclude that the cause must involve some combination of predisposing, initiating, and perpetuating factors.
-They promoted the "biopsychosocial model of TMD" to de-emphasize the role of mechanical factors such as the bite and the TMJs, and instead address a whole spectrum of other causal factors such as stress, coping strategies, and social influences.
-They advised dentists to warn their patients not to expect their symptoms will be eliminated by treatment, but to expect instead that their symptoms can be effectively managed by addressing their multiple causal factors.
+THE MULTI-FACTORIAL THEORY - Looking at the events that precede the onset of symptoms led researchers in the 1980's to conclude that the cause must involve some combination of predisposing, initiating, and perpetuating factors.
+They used the name temporomandibular disorder (TMD) in order to change the focus away from the TMJs themselves, and they promoted a biopsychosocial model of TMD to de-emphasize the role of mechanical factors such as the bite and the TMJs, and instead address a whole spectrum of other causal factors such as stress, coping strategies, and social influences.
+They advised dentists to warn their patients not to expect their symptoms will be eliminated by treatment, but they can be effectively managed by addressing their multiple causal factors.
+That treatment quickly becomes expensive.
+Now it's understood that those supposed causal factors are actually just triggering events, functioning like the straw that broke the camel's back; because the jaw system was under progressive mechanical strain due to its growth pattern until a triggering event pushed the system beyond the point where its adaptive mechanisms could prevent tissue damage.
+Effectively treating the symptoms in both the long-run and short-run does not require eliminating all the potential triggering factors but addressing the mechanical strain at the root of the problem.

 The growth patterns that cause most TMJ disorders are the long narrow midface and the backwardly rotating or backwardly displaced mandible.
 These growth patterns were never seen in human skeletal remains before the last couple of centuries, and they have arisen at the same time as TMJ disorders, because they are caused by weak jaw muscles and restrictive bites that inhibit horizontal facial growth and redirect it down and back.
 Very similar growth patterns have been induced experimentally in animals simply by softening their diets or damaging their jaw muscles.
 The way jaw muscle weakness and the associated bite changes have caused TMJ disorders to become endemic in modern societies is explained in detail in ETIOLOGY.